wallish77/wlsh_nodes/README.md

 ### Time String
 Returns a formatted string of the current time in the selected format.
 Useful for filenames or debugging

+### Simple Pattern Replace (WLSH)
+Takes in an input string and a list string and does a simple find/replace and returns a new string.
+Can choose a custom delimiter for the list string in case you want to use commas in the list.
+If multiple entries of the pattern are in the input, each will get their own random entry.

+Example: Input of `drawing of a $animal and a $animal`, pattern of `$animal`, and list of `dog, cat, bird` will get you something like `drawing of a dog and a bird` (or potentially `drawing of a dog and a dog`).

 ### Empty Latent by Ratio
 Quickly generate an empty latent by selecting an aspect ratio, an orientation (landscape or portrait) and the length of the 'shorter' side